Anil8753/TRUWare/README.md

 # TRUWare
 A platform for efficient and cost effective usage of Warehouses.
 Permissioned blockchain is the heart of this platform.
-It is implemented using Hyperledger Fabic Blockchain technology, used Hyperledger Fabric version is **2.3.x**.
+It is implemented using Hyperledger Fabic blockchain technology, used Hyperledger Fabric version is **2.3.x**.
 <br/>
 Read more about the [HyperLedger Fabric.](https://www.hyperledger.org/)